guomulian/anneal/README.md

         """Returns the energy of a given state.""" pass

-    def _neighbor(self):
+    def _neighbor(self, state):
-        """Returns a random neighbor of the current state.""" pass
+        """Returns a random neighbor of the given state.""" pass
 ```